-We usually take our kids to River Park in Sheboygan Falls, where they make it a real event for the entire family.
-Not only do they have concessions for purchase, prize drawings for the kids, a playground for kids to play one, they also have expert anglers there to help teach, guide and clean your catches!
+We usually take our kids to River Park in Sheboygan Falls where they make it a real event for the entire family.
+Not only do they have concessions for purchase, prize drawings for the kids, and a playground for kids to play on, but they also have expert anglers there to help teach, guide, and clean your catches!
 The local conservation club generously stocks the little lagoon to help encourage young anglers.

-If you find you really enjoy fishing after free fishing weekend, there are several ways to purchase a license.
-If you are new to fishing, you can try the “First-time buyer” resident license for only $5.
-For everyone else, here is more information about purchasing a fishing license.
+There are several ways to purchase a license.
+If you are new to fishing, you can try the First-time Buyer resident license for only $5.
+For everyone else, here is more information about purchasing a Wisconsin fishing license.
 Everyone 16 years old or older will need a license to fish, except for the free fishing days.

 I highly recommend using the DNR’s website as a guide to fishing.
 There are certain rules for fishing depending upon the fish you catch or the season.
 These rules are created to help make sure Wisconsin waterways and her fish continue to thrive for years of enjoyment to come.

 GVK Reader Recommended Fishing Spots for Kids